TurboWarp/packager/README.md

  - build: Unusual webpack customizations
  - locales: Translations

 Packaged projects generated while in development mode should not be distributed.
-Instead, you should run a production build by setting the NODE_ENV environment variable to production to significantly reduce file size of both the website and the packager:
+Instead, you should run a production build to significantly reduce file size of both the website and the packager.

 ```
-NODE_ENV=production npm run build
+npm run build-prod
 ```

-Output is in the `dist` folder.
+Output will be located in the `dist` folder.

 ## Tips for forks